simtlix/simfinity-fe/README.md

 - **[Entity-Level Callbacks](ENTITY_LEVEL_CALLBACKS_README.md)** - In-depth guide to beforeSubmit, onSuccess, and onError callbacks for custom business logic

 ### Examples & Patterns
-The repository includes extensive examples in the `/src/examples/` directory:
-- `entityLevelCallbacksExample.ts` - Entity-level callback implementations
-- `episodeFormCustomization.ts` - Field-level customization examples
-- `collectionFieldCustomizationExample.ts` - Collection field management
-- `collectionItemEditExample.ts` - Collection item editing patterns
-- `collectionManagementExample.tsx` - Advanced collection workflows
+- **src/examples/** - Working examples of form customizations, column renderers, i18n setup, and state machines

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about the technologies used in this project:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- **[Next.js Documentation](https://nextjs.org/docs)** - Learn about Next.js features and API
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!
+- **[Material-UI Documentation](https://mui.com/)** - Material-UI components and theming
+- **[Apollo Client](https://www.apollographql.com/docs/react/)** - GraphQL client for React
+- **[Simfinity.js](https://github.com/simtlix/simfinity-js)** - GraphQL schema and API generator

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+Check out the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

 ## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the LICENSE file for details.

-For more information about the Apache License 2.0, visit [https://www.apache.org/licenses/LICENSE-2.0](https://www.apache.org/licenses/LICENSE-2.0).